vivianakinyi/infoViz/README.md

 <div class="section1">
  <h3> Racial Diversity Breakdown </h3>
  <p>Moving on to racial diversity.
 This is self-reported data, the only data available to the public for most tech companies.
 The US population is the benchmark for racial diversity.
-Do any of these companies flower petal look close to the US pouplation in racial diversity?
+Do any of these companies flower petal look close to the US population in racial diversity?
  </p>
 </div>